SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/entity_changes_en.md

 Wielding a {% symlink spyglass, Spyglass %} increases the visibility range by twofold.

 ### {% href_link 💢 | Angry animals %}
 All friendly mobs can now attack back instead of panicking, and their friends will gladly help them to do so.
+Upon damaging a mob, mobs of the same time will become angry, and animals of other types will panic.

 ### {% href_link 🆙 | Mobs attempt parkour %}
 Some mobs can jump over gaps.